straubt1/terraform-run-task/README.md

 This run task demonstrates the wealth of information available at each stage.

 > [!warning]
-> A Run Task is given a limited scope API token that can be used to fetch some data.
+> A Run Task request is given a limited scope API token in the payload that can be used to fetch some data.
 However, this implementation goes beyond that and requires a more permissive token to fetch all the data shown here.
 This is primarily for learning and prototyping purposes.
 In a production scenario, you would typically only fetch the data you need for your specific validations or actions.

 ### All Stages